-When assigned by their Department, employees in the Public Works Supervisor, Public Works Superintendent, Parks Supervisor, Parks Manager, Recreation Manager, and Recreation Services Manager positions may be required to be placed on a mandatory standby schedule.
+Recreation Services Manager, Information Technology Manager, Public Safety Information Technology Systems Analyst, and, Technology Services Coordinator positions may be required to be placed on a mandatory standby schedule.
 When an employee is placed on the mandatory standby schedule, the employee shall respond to the Department sooner than 45 minutes from the time of the initial call from the Department designee.
 Employees assigned to Standby under this section shall accrue 1.5385 hours of administrative leave each pay period for a total maximum of 40 (forty) hours of administrative leave in one twelve (12) month period.
 Any accrued administrative leave not taken by the last full pay period of each fiscal year shall be automatically cashed out the first full pay period of July of the new fiscal year.
 The Department shall review such standby pay assignments each year.